-The U.S. National Library of Medicine in association with the National Institutes of Health performed a fascinating study on the relationship of substance abuse to gender.
+The U.S. National Library of Medicine, in association with the National Institutes of Health, performed a fascinating study on the relationship of substance abuse to gender.
 They studied each decade, taking the study several decades back, to examine how addiction has affected men and women.
 Here is their summary of where this problem is heading:

-- “Gender differences in rates of substance abuse have been consistently observed in the general population and treatment-seeking samples, with men exhibiting significantly higher rates of substance use, abuse, and dependence.
+Gender differences in rates of substance abuse have been consistently observed in the general population and treatment-seeking samples, with men exhibiting significantly higher rates of substance use, abuse, and dependence.
 However, recent epidemiological surveys suggest that this gap between men and women has narrowed in recent decades.
 For example, surveys in the early 1980s estimated the male/female ratio of alcohol-use disorders as 5:1, in contrast to more recent surveys that report a ratio of approximately 3:1.”

 Recreational Use of Drugs

 Women typically respond to substances very differently too.
-They respond to cravings differently, and they are more likely to relapse after treatment.
+They react to cravings differently, and they are more likely to relapse after treatment.
 Furthermore, while women are less likely to abuse drugs than men are, even in this day and age, those women who do choose to abuse drugs have a higher likelihood of dying from the habit than men do.
 This is entirely biological, with drugs typically affecting a woman’s body more severely than a man’s.

 When it comes to women and recreational drug use in America, prescription pills are by far the culprit in this recent increase in female drug addiction.
 Studies from the Substance Abuse and Mental Health Services Administration show us that almost five-million women (or four percent) of the women over the age of eighteen, abuse prescription pill drugs.
 Furthermore, the Centers for Disease Control and Prevention indicates to us that every three minutes in our country, a woman goes to the emergency department for prescription drug abuse.

-One article in “U.S. News” dives deep into the aspects of recreational substance abuse in women, how damaging it can be, and how quickly it can go from bad to worse to full blown addiction.
+One article in U.S. News dives deep into the aspects of women and recreational drug use, how damaging it can be, and how quickly it can go from bad to worse to full-blown addiction.
 The article also goes over how women in the 21st century are far more likely to abuse drugs and alcohol recreationally than women in the 1900s were.
-According to the article which also quotes an Oxford University study:

-- “Research at Oxford found women are approximately 75 percent more likely than men to report a recent episode of depression and 60 percent more likely to report an anxiety disorder.
+Research at Oxford found women are approximately 75 percent more likely than men to report a recent episode of depression and 60 percent more likely to report an anxiety disorder.
 The same study concluded that cumulatively, women are up to 40 percent more likely than men to develop a mental health condition.
-Such findings are relevant because anxiety, depression and/or other mental illnesses often co-occur with substance abuse (as a form of self-medicating symptoms of an underlying disorder) – so much so that treating “co-occurring disorders” is now an established norm in substance abuse treatment.
+Such findings are relevant because anxiety, depression and other mental illnesses often co-occur with substance abuse (as a form of self-medicating symptoms of an underlying disorder) so much so that treating “co-occurring disorders” is now an established norm in substance abuse treatment.
 In theory, women’s greater vulnerability to mental illness also makes them more vulnerable to substance abuse.”

 Why Do People Use Recreational Drugs?

 Women who struggle with even the most simple of recreational substance abuse habits need to be helped through a treatment center.
-Inpatient drug and alcohol addiction treatment centers possess the tools and the settings necessary to help even the most heavily addicted of women.
+Inpatient drug and alcohol addiction treatment centers possess the tools and the settings necessary to support even the most heavily addicted of women.
 With these tools, any woman can break free and get back to a sober lifestyle.